Skip to content

 Bottlenecks stay on the dashboard until the flow clears

-Acting on a prescription marks it as in progress but TARO continues monitoring the stage.
-The bottleneck is only marked resolved when the actual flow data confirms it: the WIP count drops, the handoff delay falls back to baseline, the single point of failure is no longer the sole approver.
-TARO measures outcomes, not intentions.
+Acting on a prescription marks it in progress, but TARO keeps monitoring the stage.
+A bottleneck is resolved only when the flow data confirms it: the WIP count drops, the handoff delay returns to baseline, the SPOF is gone.

 Flow confirmed resolutionRe escalates if it reformsSprint history tracked